tableau/extensions-api/docs/trex_getdata.md

 The first step in getting the underlying data is to call the `Datasource.getLogicalTablesAsync` method to return the array of `LogicalTable` objects.

 To get the underlying data for each logical table, use the `LogicalTable.id` property of the table to call `Datasource.getLogicalTableDataAsync()`.
-Note that when you use the `getLogicalTablesAsync` in Tableau 2020.1 and earlier, the method will only return a single table, and that table uses  `single-table-id-sentinel` as the `LogicalTable.id`.
+Note that when you use the `getLogicalTablesAsync` in Tableau 2020.1 and earlier, the method will only return a single table, and that table uses the `single-table-id-sentinel` as the `LogicalTable.id`.

 Example using a single table: